Professor Amy-Jill Levine, lecturing

 common is an insatiable curiosity about the world, a desireto go deeper

-and to go on that journey of intellectual discoverythat
+on that journey of intellectual discoverythat

 everyone here loves undertaking.
 Our customers are the same way.
 There